BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-final/solvency-II-files/final_EIOPA-BoS-14-259_Final report_ORSA.pdf.md

 more suitable to its specific business and its risk profile.

-![This is a slide detailing Guideline 10, which focuses on the continuous compliance with Solvency II regulatory capital requirements.
-It outlines that an undertaking's assessment must include at least three points: analyzing potential changes in its risk profile, the quantity and quality of its own funds, and the composition of its own funds across tiers.
+![A concise summary of Guideline 10, which outlines the requirements for an undertaking to continuously comply with Solvency II regulatory capital requirements.
+The assessment must include analyzing potential changes in risk profile, the quantity and quality of own funds over the business planning period, and the composition of own funds across tiers.

 #### Guideline 10 – Continuous compliance with regulatory capital requirements
 The undertaking should analyse whether it complies on a continuous basis with the Solvency II regulatory capital requirements and as part of this assessment it should include at least:
 a) the potential future material changes in its risk profile;
 b) the quantity and quality of its own funds over the whole of its business planning period;
 c) the composition of own funds across tiers and how this composition may change as a result of redemption, repayment and maturity dates during its business planning period.](#)